-Jess Eagle is a passionate feminist who believes words and shared stories have the power to incite real change — to instill hope, inspire action, and chip away at the intersecting forces that keep oppressive systems in place.
+Jess Eagle is a passionate social justice advocate who believes shared stories have the power to incite concrete change — to instill hope, inspire action, and chip away at the intersecting forces that keep oppressive systems in place.

-At Equal Rights Advocates, Jess strives to use her background in journalism, political grassroots organizing, and nonprofit development to break down gender stereotypes and make the world a better place for women, girls, and gender nonconforming folks.
+At Equal Rights Advocates, Jess strives to use her background in journalism, political grassroots organizing, and nonprofit development to break down gender stereotypes and make the world a better place for women, girls, and nonbinary people.
 She coordinates ERA’s media relations and digital external communications.

-Prior to joining ERA in April 2018, Jess was Development Director at Family Violence Appellate Project, a California nonprofit that provides free legal services to empower domestic violence survivors with a second chance at justice.
-She has also worked for Planned Parenthood of Western Pennsylvania as a Grassroots Organizer and Campaign Coordinator, and with the 2012 reelection campaign for President Obama as an Organizing Fellow.
+Prior to joining ERA in April 2018, Jess was the Development Director at Family Violence Appellate Project, a California nonprofit that provides free legal services to survivors of domestic and gender-based violence.
+She also worked for Planned Parenthood Pennsylvania Advocates as a Grassroots Organizer and Campaign Coordinator, and Organizing for America, President Obama’s 2012 reelection campaign, as an Organizing Fellow.
 She founded and served as editor-in-chief of an online magazine that published cultural commentary advocating for women’s rights and LGBTQIA equality.
-Her work has also appeared in the Pittsburgh Post-Gazette and Feminspire.com.
+Her writing has also appeared in the Pittsburgh Post-Gazette and Feminspire.com.

 Jess has her Master’s degree in English with a concentration in Feminist Theory from Duquesne University.
-She studied journalism and English literature as an undergraduate, graduating Summa Cum Laude, and was a finalist for valedictorian of the College of Liberal Arts.
-She led the Duquesne student newspaper from 2008-2012 after being elected one of the paper’s youngest editors-in-chief.
-The newspaper was nominated for a national award in 2010.
+She studied journalism and English literature as an undergraduate.
+She served as editor-in-chief of the Duquesne student newspaper from 2008-2012 , leading the newspaper to national award nominations.

 When she’s not busy fighting alongside the gender justice champions of ERA, Jess stays active in her local yoga community in Oakland.